One of the most confusing tasks when setting up a Smart Home can be determining which devices work together.

 If it also supports the Zigbee protocol then you will also have the ability to choose from that range of devices too.
 Even if it doesn't have Zigbee compatibility built in then ensuring that it has interoperability with a Zigbee system such as Philips Hue or Ikea Tradfri will work equally as well.

 Choosing a Smart Home Controller that supports these standards as a starting point is the best course of action for most Smart Homes, but remember to also check for integration possibilities with any proprietary products or systems that you might also plan to use (such as Hive, Tado or Visonic), for example using IFTTT or a Cloud Service.

 Voice Assistants are on trend right now and from a compatibility and interoperability point of view, products that work with the common Voice Assistants are a very good indicator of which products to choose for the best experience within your Smart Home.

 Of course, a Voice Assistant is no subsitute for a dedicated Smart Home Controller as they tend to have limited functionality when it comes to creating logic for your Smart Home.
-While they are excellent for showing off your "Let's Party" mood lighting, they will struggle to carry out more complicated scenarios such as "turn the lights on at 6pm, but only if nobody is home and the alarm system is armed in away mode".
+While they are excellent for showing off your "Let's Party" mood lighting, they will struggle to carry out more complicated scenarios such as those to do with security - "turn the lights on at 6pm, but only if nobody is home and the alarm system is armed in away mode".

 So it's worth remembering that being able to control your Smart Home by voice should be considered an additional benefit of the overall system, rather than the main focus for it.
 Installing some cheap WiFi sockets just because they "Work With Alexa" may be an unwise investment - it could be better in the long run to settle on one of the overall Systems mentioned above from the outset.
 And by choosing sockets that work with that system, there won't be any limits with functionality for yoru Smart Home - plus you'll still be able to control them by voice because the System will likely have interoperability with your favourite Voice Assistant.